pravatbhusal/jdictionaryattack/README.md

 If you want to add more words to the DictionaryAttack, then you may add new words in the wordlist.txt file with each new word being another line.

+# Download Setup
+- Clone or download this repository as a zip file
+- Extract the downloaded zip file
+- Find and open the "JDictionaryAttack.jar" file inside the unzipped folder
+- Finished!

 # Dependencies
 JDictionaryAttack utilizes two forms.
 - The first form is an editable source code for programmers to code